ese3500/final-project-prime-hydration/README.md

 HRS 07 - The physical enclosure should house the wiring and components in a compact and aesthetic manner.
 The overall device should not exceed 30 x 30 x 30 cm large.

 HRS 08 - Bottles openings should be accessible for users to easily change and refill ingredient contents.

+HRS 09 - The system shall be fully waterproof with fluids unable to come in contact with electronics.

-HRS 09 - An ultrasonic sensor should detect liquid level for increased precision of liquid dispension.
+HRS 10 - An ultrasonic sensor should detect liquid level for increased precision of liquid dispension.

 ### 6. MVP Demo